philchute/tfpugsdotcom/Content/PlayerInfo.md

 ## Profiles and Avatars

 Your profile shows your previous matches, rankings, points, achievements, and your selected avatar.
 Players can view their own profile with the command `/viewprofile` or view someone else's profile with the command `/viewprofile @username`.
 Players can view their rank history with the command `/rank` or view some else's rank history with the command `/rank @username`.
 View the top ranked players on the [Leaderboards page](/Leaderboards) or with the bot command `/top`.
 View information about all the available achievements on the [Achievements page](/Achievements) or with the bot command `/viewachievements`.
-Earn achievements and complete other challenges to unlock new avatars.
-Select your displayed avatar with the command `/avatar`.
+Earn achievements and complete other challenges to unlock new avatars and colors.
+Select your displayed avatar with the command `/avatar` and set your color with the command `/setcolor`.
 If you would prefer your rank and achievements not be publicly visible on discord or the website, you can toggle your privacy settings with the command `/private`.
-Register your steam ID with the bot with the command `/registersteamid STEAM_1:1:111111` to receive achievements from in-game events or complete in league matches.
+Register your steam ID with the bot with the command `/registersteamid STEAM_1:1:111111` to receive achievements from in-game events or compete in league matches.

 ## Queues and Matches

 To play a pickup match you must join a pickup channel for that game or variant.
 When a game is being formed you will see other users adding to that queue.
-Add yourself to the queue with the command `/add`
+Add yourself to the queue with the command `/add` or `!add` or `++` or `!join`.

 When the match forms you will be assigned a team and you will receive match information, like which server to join and what the password is.
 Join the voice channel for your team and speak with your teammates.
 If you are new to the game let them know what classes or roles you are comfortable playing and the more experienced teammates will fill in the rest of what is needed.